 {display: table} for IE6 and IE7

-display-table.htc library is intended to emulate CSS properties of display: table* family in Internet Explorer 6 and 7 since they do not have its native support.
+display-table.htc is a JavaScript polyfill library intended to emulate display: table* CSS properties in Internet Explorer 6/7 which do not have their native support.

 The library is intended solely for IE6/IE7 and disables itself automatically in IE8 and higher.

-The emulation is implemented in JavaScript and works by generating real HTML table, which automatically replaces source element intended to behave as table.
+The emulation works by generating a real HTML table which automatically replaces original element intended to behave as a table.
 (Replacing to table happens in IE6/IE7 only.
 More modern browsers are not affected by the emulation at all.)

-Supported features include transparent emulation of display: table for all elements that have nonstandard -dt-display: table CSS-property (without need for explicit attaching display-table.htc to each such element), as well as emulation of border-spacing CSS-property (via -dt-border-spacing CSS-property).
+Supported features include transparent emulation of display: table for all elements that have the nonstandard -dt-display: table CSS-property (without need for attaching display-table.htc explicitly to each such element), as well as emulation of the border-spacing CSS-property (via the -dt-border-spacing CSS-property).

 Usage